 - Low tide after storms

-- Early morning before winds kick up
+- Early morning, before the winds kick up

 Insider tip: